rosi-zh/React-Final-Project/README.md

 - **Users** can delete owned articles.
 - **Users** can like/unlike other user's articles.

-There are 3 already registered user, which can be used for immediate testing:
+There are 2 already registered user, which can be used for immediate testing:
 - user: peter@abv.bg password: 123456
 - user: george@abv.bg password: 123456
-- user: admin@abv.bg password: admin

 ## Home Page
 ![image](https://github.com/rosi-zh/React-Final-Project/assets/114585722/79882c09-3595-43f6-96fb-764a0ce350de)